Whey vs. Creatine: Building Block vs. Energy Catalyst

 Learn the difference between whey protein and creatine – how they work, when to take them, and why their combination is most effective.

 Whey protein is the substrate from which muscle tissue is built, while creatine is the biochemical tool that allows you to break through your current limits.
-They don't compete – they complement each other.
+They do not compete – they complement each other.

 |---|---|---|